 Meanwhile, a healthy array of page building plugins is all competing to provide the best set of tools to enable users without any coding skills to produce increasingly advanced WordPress sites.

-Toolset is one of the most popular, providing an entire set of plugins, each providing a different type of functionality you will need when creating advanced sites.
+Toolset is one of the most popular, providing an entire set of plugins, each providing a different type of functionality you will need when creating advanced sites (WP Mayor readers can get an exclusive 20% discount when they purchase Toolset).
 I describe the entire set of Toolset components in another article here, Toolset – Now Everyone is a WordPress Developer.

 In this article, we will look at the best live, real-world examples of directory sites created with Toolset.
 This is often the first type of advanced functionality that Web designers discover they need: a client asks you to “put online” a large amount of stock or some other type of information entry, all of which much be divided into a hierarchy of categories, with each entry displayed in a way that will make it easy for users to quickly find the details they need.

 As a novice Web developer, that is the sort of job that sounds exciting until it finally dawns on you that, nope, no way, WordPress on its own cannot handle this job.
 You are going to need some new tools that will add this functionality to WordPress and, like any good artisan, your first job is to find the right tools.

 Before you invest your time and money into tools, you want to be sure that they will work well together, so, buying a set that has been designed to work flawlessly together from the start is a good idea.

 You also want tools with a large community of users, and a reliable company behind them committed to continually improving and expanding the range of tasks you can handle.
 In the case of Toolset, the company behind them makes the most popular plugin for creating a version of your site in different languages, the WordPress Multilingual Plugin, commonly known as.